-Senior Editor, KFILE
+Senior Editor, KFile

-Andrew Kaczynski is the senior editor and founding member of CNN's KFILE — the leading investigation team for the social, mobile generation.
+Andrew Kaczynski is the senior editor and founding member of CNN's KFile — the leading investigation team for the social, mobile generation.

-Kaczynski comes to CNN from BuzzFeed, where he started as a political reporter in 2011.
+Kaczynski joined CNN from BuzzFeed, where he started as a political reporter in 2011.
 He quickly built a reputation at a young age for unearthing newsworthy archival videos, many of which later went viral.
 Notable scoops include the revelation that Donald Trump expressed support for the Iraq War in 2002 and evidence Kentucky Senator Rand Paul plagiarized speeches.